ingresso-group/pyticketswitch/docs/users/advanced.rst

 object returned with your availability data includes some information on what seats can be selected::

-    >>> meta.can_leave_singles
-    False
     >>> meta.contiguous_seat_selection_only
     True
     >>> meta.valid_quantities
     [1, 2, 3, 4, 5, 6]
     >>>

-When :attr:`can_leave_singles
-<pyticketswitch.availability.AvailabilityMeta.can_leave_singles>` is
-:obj:`False` then the backend system will not allow your customer to leave a single seat at the end of a row or inbetween two other seats.
-This a common restriction and something you should deffinately keep in mind when developing a seat selection application.

 When :class:`contiguous_seat_selection_only
 <pyticketswitch.availability.AvailabilityMeta.contiguous_seat_selection_only>`
-flag is set then you may only select consecuative seats from a single seat block.
-Again this a common requirement and is something you should be aware of.
+flag is set then you may only select consecutive seats from a single seat block.
+This a common requirement and is something you should keep in mind when developing a seat selection booking application.

 Valid quantities indicates what number of tickets will be considered valid for a backend system.
 For example a system that required all tickets to be bought